 This course is a beginning level study of music theory, including: notation (reading and dictation), ear training, keyboard skills and basic harmony.
 Active class participation is required, and students must have regular access to a piano or keyboard.
-Lab Fee required

 Corequisites: MUSC130, MUSC121 or MUSC140, MUSC150